djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 CREATE CLUSTERED INDEX index_name ON table_name(column_name);
 ```

+- **Uniqueness:** Choose a column with unique values to prevent fragmentation.
+- **Primary Key:** Typically applied to primary key columns to ensure data integrity and efficient access.
+- **Storage Impact:** Since it defines the table's storage structure, selecting the right column is crucial for overall performance.

 **Example:**

 To create a clustered index on the `EmployeeID` column of the `employees` table: